orstavik/JoiComponents/book/chapter6/Pattern6_SuperFun.md

 When you use the SuperFun pattern, `.apply` and `arguments` is unnecessary.
 The SuperFun pattern wraps a function that will be called from other locations using the original function name, location and argument list.
-Therefore, SuperFun should not change the function signature (argument list) coming into the wrapper function, and the argument list should be known and followed.
+Therefore, SuperFun should not change the function signature (argument list), and the argument list should be known and followed.

 ## References
 * https://javascript.info/promise-chaining#returning-promises